 From lowball quotes that skyrocket on moving day to companies that disappear with deposits or belongings, moving scams can turn an already stressful experience into a nightmare.
-The good news?
-With the right knowledge and preparation, you can protect yourself.
+In one 2023 enforcement sweep alone, the Federal Motor Carrier Safety Administration logged 380 household goods complaints and 128 cases of movers holding customers’ belongings hostage.

-Below is a practical guide to help you avoid moving scams and choose a reputable moving company in Grand Rapids and across West Michigan.
+Here’s a practical guide to help you avoid moving scams and choose a reputable moving company in Grand Rapids and across West Michigan.

 Take Your Time and Do Your Research